 At a glance:

-Dying is a process in which physical and behavioural changes occur.
-In this article, we will take a look at the dying behaviour of cats and what you can do to help.
+Dying is a process in which physical and behavioral changes occur.
+In this article, we will take a look at the dying behavior of cats and what you can do to help.

-The final phase of dying are known as active dying, where the body begins the process of shutting down.
-During this time, many changes are occurring, including changes in the cat’s behaviour.
+The final phase of dying is known as active dying, where the body begins the process of shutting down.
+During this time, many changes are occurring, including changes in the cat’s behavior.

 At this point in the final stage of your cat’s life, care switches from treatment to palliative.
 The goal is to keep your cat comfortable, manage symptoms and provide emotional support.
 It is important to work closely with your veterinarian during this period.
 Recognising when a cat is in the active stage of dying can help caregivers make the difficult decision to euthanise.

 Towards the end, the cat will spend most of the time sleeping.
 Sleep may be restless if the cat is in pain or there may be a decrease in responsiveness.